gkapfham/pyohio2021-presentation/slides.md

 In my experience, Pyright and mypy are exceptional tools that have detected many defects in my code before I ran either the test suite or the program itself.
-For my recent Python projects, I setup Pyright to run asynchronously in Neovim and highlight problems as soon as they are detected.
+For my recent Python projects, I setup Pyright to run asynchronously in Neovim and to highlight problems as soon as they are detected.
 I also run mypy in my terminal window and in GitHub actions whenever I push a commit to a branch.

+**Full screen video -- CUT IN SHORT VERSION**

 Okay, let's recap where we're at in this talk!

-**Full screen video**

 I acknowledge that it has taken time for me to understand better how to interpret the output of these tools -- and to know when to ignore their output!